afeld/bootstrap-toc/index.md

 ### Skipping

-To prevent a particular heading from being added to the table of contents, add a `data-toc-skip` [boolean attribute](https://www.w3.org/TR/2008/WD-html5-20080610/semantics.html#boolean).
+To prevent a particular heading from being added to the table of contents, add a `data-toc-skip` [boolean attribute](https://www.w3.org/TR/2008/WD-html5-20080610/semantics.html#boolean) to the heading.

 ```html
 <h2 data-toc-skip>Some heading you don't want in the nav</h2>